 NONSTEROIDAL ANTI-INFLAMMATORY DRUG (NSAID)

-Indocin is a prescription medication approved by the Food and Drug Administration (FDA) to treat moderate to severe ankylosing spondylitis.
-Indocin is also referred to by its drug name, Indomethacin.
+Indocin is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe ankylosing spondylitis.
+Indocin is also referred to by its drug name, indomethacin.

 How do I take it?